rikniitt/legacy-php-boilerplate/README.md

 ## Configuration

-Local configurations are stored in *config/config.file*.
+Local settings are stored in *config/config.file*.
 This file is created by `./phing install`.
 Setup your local database credentials and other project settings.
 They can be accessed via Web\Application instance method getSetting($key).
 These settings are also used by phing build.xml and helper scripts.